Coronavirus - update for early years settings

 Government guidance on early years actions, holiday clubs/ out of school care and split provision, financial support, furlough scheme, re-opening a childcare setting, funded hours 2, 3 and 4 year olds and more.

 Frequently asked questions

-Your questions answered on: support available, PPE and testing kits, community centres, social distancing, CMA update and funded childcare
+Your questions are answered on: support available, PPE and testing kits/ download posters, community centres, social distancing, CMA update, redundancy/ looking for work and funded childcare.